jtobin/gap-leave-analysis/README.md

 as it looked to be a reasonably complete year.

-You can find the exported CSV in this repo as *GENDER_EMP_22052016060624891.csv*.
-A touched-up version exists in *gap_data.csv*, and the recipe to create that file are in the attached Makefile.
+You can find the exported CSV in this repo as *data/raw/GENDER_EMP_22052016060624891.csv*.
+A touched-up version exists in *data/working/gap_data.csv*, and the recipe to create that file are in the attached Makefile.

 Parental leave data can be found in [this OECD PDF I found](https://www.oecd.org/els/soc/PF2_1_Parental_leave_systems.pdf).
 I